Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Prevent access to dangerous areas.
 Blocking off parts of the house that may be difficult for your blind cat to navigate—such as steep stairs, or any area they may fall from—will help keep them safe while they are adapting to vision loss.

 • Support an indoor lifestyle.
-Even if your feline used to go outside before losing their vision, allowing unsupervised, outdoor access once vision loss has been identified can be dangerous.
+Even if your feline used to go outside before losing its vision, allowing unsupervised, outdoor access once vision loss has been identified can be dangerous.
 Keeping your blind cat indoors will help minimize their risk of injury and prevent them from getting lost.
 If you do choose to take your cat outside they will require direct supervision, as well as a leash and well-fitting harness to help keep them safe.
 Patios, catios, or other enclosed spaces may be other options for cats with a desire to be outdoors.

 • Provide environmental enrichment.
 Blind cats require mental stimulation and enrichment similar to their seeing counterparts.
 If the environmental needs of a cat are not being met, the resulting stress may manifest as unwanted behaviors or even medical issues.
 Providing opportunities for your blind cat to play will help to keep them happy and healthy.
-Toys that make noise, as well as puzzle or treat-dispensing toys may be good options to engage a cat with vision loss.
+Toys that make noise, as well as puzzle or treat-dispensing toys, may be good options to engage a cat with vision loss.
 Introducing a scratching post may also be a great, appropriate outlet for your blind cat.

 • Lastly, spending quality time with your feline—on their terms, as cats may have different preferences regarding human interaction—can help them to lead a fulfilled life.